-- 4 Press 1 to view the Planar Transform in the viewer. - 5 Drag through the render range to preview the match-moved side of the van.

-The freeze frame of the van's side now follows the driving motion.
-The next step is a simple merge to composite the van side over the moving van shot.

-6 Select the Planar Tracker and press Delete.

-Once you have the Planar Transform, there is no need to keep the Planar Tracker.
-All the data captured from the tracking is now stored in the Planar Transform.

-7 From the toolbar, drag the Merge node over the connection line between the Media In 1 and the Media Out 1 nodes to insert it.
+- 4 Press 1 to view the Planar Transform in the viewer. - 5 Drag through the render range to preview the match-moved side of the van. - The freeze frame of the van's side now follows the driving motion.
+The next step is a simple merge to composite the van side over the moving van shot. - 6 Select the Planar Tracker and press Delete. - Once you have the Planar Transform, there is no need to keep the Planar Tracker.
+All the data captured from the tracking is now stored in the Planar Transform. - 7 From the toolbar, drag the Merge node over the connection line between the MediaIn1 and the MediaOut1 nodes to insert it. - 8 Drag the output from the Planar Transform node to the green foreground input of the Merge2 node.

-- 8 Drag the output from the Planar Transform node to the green foreground input of the Merge 2 node. - 9 Select the Merge 2 node and press 1 to see it in the viewer. - 10 Press the Spacebar to play the entire shot.
+- 9 Select the Merge2 node and press 1 to see it in the viewer. - 10 Press the Spacebar to play the entire shot.

-So far, you have fairly convincing results.
+You now have fairly convincing results.
 In the next exercise, you'll address a few little cleanup areas to finish this shot.